vidit04/MNIST-Classification-model/README.md

     * Choice for implementing L1 regression Loss [y / n]
     * Choice for implementing decaying learning rate [y / n]
     * Choice for number of epochs to train the model.

+Project code in end displays and save the results in form of accuracy history graph per epoch, Loss history graph per epoch and learning rate history graph per epoch and also in form of csv format.
+Code also saves trained weights and biases in end of training in working directory in csv format.

+List of Hyper parameters kept constant in the project are

+   * Batch size = 4
+   * Learning rate = 0.001
+   * Learning rate decay constant= 0.98
+   * Momentum parameter = 0.9
+   * Regression parameter = 0.00001
+   * Neurons in hidden layer = 64